-Capital projects proposed for each financial year as published in Centralines' 2021/22 RAMP Update are detailed below and include the status of each project as at 31 March 2023.
+Capital projects proposed for each financial year as published in Centralines' 2023/24 RAMP are detailed below and include the status of each project as at 31 January 2024.

-An update is provided for all 2021/22 projects and previous years not completed at the time of the 2021/22 RAMP Update, as well as all 2022/23 projects.
+An update is provided for all 2023/24 projects and previous years not completed at the time of publishing of the 2023/24 RAMP.